Hero image for the transportation tile. Depicts the municipal fleet in front of the Howard County public schools custodial services building.

 Low-Carbon Mobility

 Although EVs reduce emissions, they do not eliminate them.
 Increased use of public transportation and shifting to walking and biking will further reduce emissions from transportation.
-Safe, comfortable, and low-stress infrastructure is critical to encouraging more walking and biking.
+The creation of safe walking and biking infrastructure is critical to encouraging these transportation methods.

 VMT Reduction